penoleno99/landing-page/landing-page/README.md

 # Landing Page Project

+## Project description

-# Project description: This project is for adding a navbar with a list of clickable items for navigating through the page using the DOM.
+This project is for adding a navbar with a list of clickable items for navigating through the page using the DOM.
 A multi-section landing page with a navigation menu added dynamically using the DOM.

+## Usage

-## Usage: This project including a combined HTML, CSS, and JavaScript usage for creating a dynamic landing page with good performance.
+This project including a combined HTML, CSS, and JavaScript usage for creating a dynamic landing page with good performance.
 After creating this project, you should be able to navigate through the page's sections by clicking on the navbar items dynamically.

 ## Table of Contents